priyangshupal/kv-store-grpc-raft/README.md

 make run
 ```

-This instantiates five Raft replicas, each initially assuming the role of a `follower`.
+This instantiates three key/value replicas, each with its own associated Raft peer.
+Initially, each raft replica will assume the role of a `follower`.
 Upon a timeout of the heartbeat duration of a replica, it promotes itself to a `candidate` role and requests votes from other followers.
 If it receives a quorum of votes, it becomes the `leader`.
 The client then sends operations to the cluster which are subsequently directed to the leader node.
 The leader then ensures that the opreations are replicated across all replicas in the cluster.

 ## Results